HuNianlan/SI152-QP/src/submit/README.md

 - IRWA: `IRWA_QP_scaling.m`
 - ADMM: `ADMM_QP.m`

-Other helper function: **Please put them in the environment when running the code**
+Other helper function: **Please put them in the environment at runtime**
 - `conjgrad.m`
 - `Pc.m`
 - `standard_constraints`: to meet the osqp api for comparison